Get 80% off your plan for your first 3 months*

 Get help with things like depreciation and loans

-Simple transactions like regular income and expenses are straightforward to record.
+Simple transactions like regular income and expenses are straightforward to record yourself.
 Complex transactions require professional help because they involve:

-Assets like vehicles, equipment, and commercial buildings are recorded as fixed assets, and according to the CRA, records related to long-term property acquisitions must be kept indefinitely.
-You depreciate these assets each year to reflect that they are losing value, and you can usually claim the depreciation as a tax deduction.
-Because there is a detailed set of rules for depreciation, it is worth getting a professional to help you stay compliant.
+Depreciation reflects that assets lose value each year, and you can usually claim it as a tax deduction.
+Because there is a detailed set of rules for depreciation, it's worth getting a professional to help you stay compliant.

-Meanwhile loan repayments need to be split into a principal component and an interest component – with each part recorded to different accounts.
+Loan repayments need to be split into a principal component and an interest component, with each part recorded to different accounts.
 Owner's contributions and withdrawals also need to be properly documented.

 Check your numbers

-Accounting software streamlines this because it automatically copies the numbers from your bank account, which reduces the risk of transcription errors.
-It then prompts you to reconcile transactions – showing matches between bank transactions and accounting entries so you can confirm everything's present and correct.
+Accounting software streamlines reconciliation by automatically copying numbers from your bank account, which reduces transcription errors.
+It then prompts you to reconcile transactions, showing matches between bank transactions and accounting entries so you can confirm everything's present and correct.

 Create financial statements